 It’s a famous saying that essentially means don’t spend more than you have.
-Don’t live a champagne lifestyle if your budget is lemonade, it’ll only end in trouble.. and possibly debt, it’s as simple as that.
+Don’t live a champagne lifestyle if your budget is lemonade, it’ll only end in trouble… and possibly debt, it’s as simple as that.

 If you only have £5 in your account and your friends ask you for a night out, it is okay to say no and that you can’t afford it, you don’t have to do everything.
-If you do go, don’t get into the habit of doing ’rounds’ of drinks, they always end up more expensive than if you’re getting your own drink… plus, you’ll loose track of your spending far quicker.
+If you do go, don’t get into the habit of doing ’rounds’ of drinks, they always end up more expensive than if you’re getting your own drink… plus, you’ll lose track of your spending far quicker.

 Keep cash and carry on

-It’s really easy to forget the real value of money when it’s constantly on a plastic card rather than in your hands, especially since nowadays Apple Pay doesn’t even require you to event get your card out your (physical) wallet.
+It’s really easy to forget the real value of money when it’s constantly on a plastic card rather than in your hands, especially since nowadays Apple Pay doesn’t even require you to even get your card out your (physical) wallet.
 If you’re getting carried away with spending, try taking out cash for a week and just spending that… you’ll find it easier to budget this way too if you’re trying to cut down.

-Don’t waste food, have a ‘clear up’ day at the end of the week where you use up left over ingredient… and just what’s left in your fridge.
+Don’t waste food, have a ‘clear up’ day at the end of the week where you use up leftover ingredient… and just what’s left in your fridge.
 It’ll mean you don’t waste money on food.
-If haven’t already sussed it, supermarkets tend to have huge reduced sections towards the end of the day, try shopping at 9pm on a weekday or 3-4pm on a weekday and stock up on the good stuff that’s about to go out of date… and then freeze it (if possible) or eat it.
+If you haven’t already sussed it, supermarkets tend to have huge reduced sections towards the end of the day, try shopping at 9pm on a weekday or 3-4pm on a weekday and stock up on the good stuff that’s about to go out of date… and then freeze it (if possible) or eat it.

 Buy a train pass in bulk, or if you drive take your expected petrol allowance out in cash at the beginning of the month so that you don’t have to factor the payments in throughout the month.